eminboghos/portfolio/PredictionMarketBots/polymarket-mm/architecture.md

-# Architecture — Polymarket Market Maker
+# Architecture : Polymarket Market Maker

 ## System overview

 The bot runs as a single Python process on AWS.
-There is no database — all state is held in memory and reconciled against the live order book on each cycle.
+There is no database, all state is held in memory and reconciled against the live order book on each cycle.

 ---